SimplyGo app overwhelmed by downloads after move to phase out older cards

-SINGAPORE – The SimplyGo app became less responsive and users were not able to use some of its features on Jan 10, a day after the authorities announced that older adult ez-link cards must be upgraded to the SimplyGo platform for fare payments from June.
+SINGAPORE – The SimplyGo app became less responsive and users were unable to use some of its features on Jan 10, a day after the authorities announced that older adult ez-link cards must be upgraded to the SimplyGo platform for fare payments from June.

-Updated versions of the app became available for download on the Apple and Android app stores on the evening of Jan 10.
+Updated versions of the app became available for download on the evening of Jan 10.

 In response to questions from The Straits Times, a spokesperson for the Land Transport Authority (LTA) said late on Jan 10: “The surge in transaction volume resulted in the app becoming less responsive.
 TransitLink is working to resolve this and has enhanced the app further to address the issues.
 The new updated app can now be downloaded from the Apple and Android app stores.